 AFRICA: Investing in Africa funds and ETFs and blogposts on Nigeria oil and geopolitics.

-GREECE: I said in 2010 that the pain was not over for Greek stocks.
+GREECE: In 2010, the pain was not over for Greek stocks.

-INDIA: I liked India's equity prospects in 2016 and explained risks in 2017.
-I blogged on the US H1-B visa and why India's economy needs more working women.
+INDIA: India's equity prospects in 2016 and risks for India equities in 2017.
+Blogging on the US H1-B visa and why India's economy needs more working women.

-LATIN AMERICA: I explained Argentina's IPO boom, debt default angst in Venezuela, elections in Brazil and Mexico, and state oilco news at Petrobras and Pemex.
+LATIN AMERICA: Argentina's IPO boom, debt default angst in Venezuela, elections in Brazil and Mexico, and state oilco news at Petrobras and Pemex.

 RUSSIA: On risk in 2014.